JenLHarris/intro-to-git/README.md

-Intro to git from here on... previous attempts deleted
+Intro to git from on... previous attempts deleted